About

 I hope this has helped you get to know me more.
 I love talking about NSLI-Y and Korea, so feel free to leave a comment or send me a message.

-If anyone has any questions about NSLI-Y, Korea, or GW, feel free to contact me and I would be more than happy to talk to you and show you around.
+If anyone has any questions about NSLI-Y, Korea, or GW, feel free to contact me and I would be more than happy to talk to you!

 Comments